kadena-community/docs/docs/basics/chainweaver/chainweaver-troubleshooting.md

 #### Uninstall Chainweaver <a href="#uninstall-chainweaver" id="uninstall-chainweaver"></a>

-To remove chainweaver (this won't delete your wallet, just chainweaver itself) to try to reinstall, type `sudo dpkg -r kadena-chainweaver` in a terminal.
+To remove Chainweaver (this won't delete your wallet, just chainweaver itself) to try to reinstall, type `sudo dpkg -r kadena-chainweaver` in a terminal.

 ### OVA Installation Issues <a href="#ova-installation-issues" id="ova-installation-issues"></a>

 #### Starting the Virtual Machine <a href="#starting-the-virtual-machine" id="starting-the-virtual-machine"></a>

-You don't need to import the ova each time to run chainweaver.
-To start chainweaver again, open Virtual Box from the start menu.
+You don't need to import the ova each time to run Chainweaver.
+To start Chainweaver again, open Virtual Box from the start menu.
 The Virtual Box Manager should open up and you can double click "Chainweaver VM".

 ![ova vm menu](https://kadena-io.github.io/kadena-docs/assets/ova/ova_startvm.png)

 #### Stopping the Virtual Machine <a href="#stopping-the-virtual-machine" id="stopping-the-virtual-machine"></a>

-To stop the virtualmachine, it is best to shut it down like a regular computer.
+To stop the virtual machine, it is best to shut it down like a regular computer.
 Press "Applications" in the lower left corner.

 ![applications menu](https://kadena-io.github.io/kadena-docs/assets/ova/ova_menu.png)